 First 100 days of JIA

-This project is led by Dr Rebecca James, a Rheumatologist at Queensland Children's Hospital.
-After receiving funding from Avant to redesign the first 100 days of Juvenile Idiopathic Arthritis for children and their families, Bec brought me onto the team to lead the co-design process - using creative methods to co-design care with consumers, as well as working with the Rheumatology team to piece together a detailed picture of what is happening from a clinical perspective.
+This project was led by Dr Rebecca James, a Rheumatologist at Queensland Children's Hospital.
+After receiving funding from Avant to re-design the first 100 days of Juvenile Idiopathic Arthritis (JIA) for children and their families, Bec brought me onto the team to lead the co-design process - using creative methods to co-design care with consumers, as well as working with the Rheumatology team to piece together a detailed picture of what is happening from a clinical perspective.

 This project became a culmination of all of my co-design practice and research thus far, presenting a rare opportunity in which we had the time, space and flexibility for truly creative, messy, unpredictable, adaptive and meaningful co-design.

 This is the story of what happened when a paediatric rheumatologist, an experience designer, a project officer and the mother of a child with JIA embarked on a 12 month co-design quest to reimagine the first 100 days of Juvenile Idiopathic Arthritis with children and their families at Queensland Children’s Hospital.

 JIA is the most common chronic rheumatic disease of childhood, affecting anywhere from 1 in 1000 to 1 in 250 children.
 Yet, many people have no idea that children can get arthritis, viewing it as an "old person's disease".
 Untreated, it causes pain, inflammation, joint damage and disability.
 The first 100 days after a child is diagnosed represent a critical window to achieve disease remission and set the patient and family’s expectations and confidence for their future interactions with healthcare.